TinThuZarAye-TTZA-github/Custom_Datasets_PyTorch/README.md

 # Custom_Datasets_PyTorch

-## Get the data
+## Get the Data
-- dataset is the subset of Food101 dataset
+- The dataset is subset of the Food101 dataset
-- Food101 is the 101 differents classes of food.
-1000 images per class - 750 training and 25 testing
+- Food101 dataset includes 101 different classes of foods. ---> 1000 images per class and 25 testingi image
-- Our subset dataset is with 3 classes of food and only 10% of images
+- Our subset dataset includes 3 classes of food and only 10% of the images.

-# Custom_Dataset_PyTorch
+## Virtualize the image with `mathplotlib`

+## Transform the data from PIL image to Tensor image
+  * **Resize the image**
+  * for faster training
+  * Less memory

+## Load the image with Custom Dataset
+* **Build the Dataset creater instance of using pre-build `torchvision.datasets.ImageFolder()`

+## Creating the TinyVGG for the model
+## Create the function for train step and test step